 But sometimes you sense you’re in the midst of truly radical change, the kind that happens only every few centuries.
 Increasingly, I think we’re in such a moment now.

 Those of us in in Western culture who are over age 30 were born into a culture that could conceivably still be called Christian.
 Now, as David Kinnaman at the Barna Group has shown, even in America, people who are churchless (having no church affiliation) will soon eclipse the churched.

 In addition, 48% of Millennials (born between 1984-2002) can be called post-Christian in their beliefs, thinking and worldview.

 This post is part 4 of a 5 part series on why people are attending church less often.
 Here are the other parts of the series (including two in-depth leadership podcast interviews):

-If you want to access the podcast interviews easily on your phone or other device, the best way is to subscribe to my leadership podcast for free on iTunes or Stitcher.
+If you want to access the podcast interviews easily on your phone or other device, the best way is to subscribe for free.
+Pick your platform of choice and you’re off to the races.

 I think the change we’re seeing around us might one day be viewed on the same level as what happened to the church after Constantine’s conversion or after the invention of the printing press.
 Whatever the change looks like when it’s done, it will register as a seismic shift from what we’ve known.